This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 On 18 June 2025, the European Parliament and Council reached political agreement on this proposal.
 This now needs to be formally adopted by the Parliament and Council before it is published in the Official Journal of the EU.

 On 2 July 2025, the Commission launched a public consultation and call for evidence on extending the scope of the CBAM to include certain downstream products.
 The objective is to further reduce the risk of carbon leakage and introduce anti-circumvention measures targeting practices intended to avoid CBAM financial obligations.
-The consultation closes on 26 August 2025.
+The consultation closed on 26 August 2025.
 The Commission plans to adopt a proposal for a Regulation in Q4 of 2025.

 Changes to European Sustainability Reporting Standards (ESRS)